 In the silence, the Baby Jesus began to cry.
-His soft cries stuck the kings and shepherds like hammer blows to the heart.
+His soft cries struck the kings and shepherds like hammer blows to the heart.
 Here was the Good Shepherd.
 Here was the King of kings.
 Stiffened backs began to relax as others bent low by social circumstance began to firm.
 Shepherd’s staff or kingly crown became superfluous.
 Cautiously, kings and shepherds looked at each other as a carpenter and his wife looked on in wonder.
 One king, perhaps their leader, extended his hand to one of the shepherds.
 The shepherd responded in kind.
 The others followed their lead and social barriers crumbled.
 Economic definitions of worth were discarded in the presence of the wealth of heaven weeping in a manger.

-Today, as in that first Christian worship service, True Worship humbles the mighty, exalts the lowly and equalizes everyone in the presence of Jesus.
+Today, as in that first Christian worship service, True Worship humbles the mighty, exalts the lowly, and equalizes everyone in the presence of Jesus.

 Luke 2:15-20 NKJV

 So it was, when the angels had gone away from them into heaven, that the shepherds said to one another, “Let us now go to Bethlehem and see this thing that has come to pass, which the Lord has made known to us.”
 And they came with haste and found Mary and Joseph, and the Babe lying in a manger.
 Now when they had seen Him, they made widely known the saying which was told them concerning this Child.
 And all those who heard it marveled at those things which were told them by the shepherds.
 But Mary kept all these things and pondered them in her heart.
 Then the shepherds returned, glorifying and praising God for all the things that they had heard and seen, as it was told them.